serroml/mcserver-gcp-shell/README.md

 mv ~/mc-server-gcp-shell* ~/

+6. Assign execution permissions to the script with:

+chmod u+x mcserver.sh

-6. Now you can run your server, run the script with:
+7. Now you can run your server, run the script with:

 ./mcserver.sh --start